ChrisMoreton17/codex_apitray_test/README.md

 ```

 The workflow builds `dist/API Test Tray.app`, signs/notarizes (if secrets present), creates `dist/API Test Tray.dmg`, uploads artifacts, and publishes a GitHub Release with the DMG attached.

+## Roadmap (notifications beyond the desktop)

+Future optional integrations for off-device alerts:
+- Slack (Incoming Webhook or Bot token)
+- Email (SMTP or transactional APIs like SendGrid/Mailgun)
+- SMS (Twilio)

+These will be added as pluggable notifiers with simple configuration and safe secret handling.

 ### How it works (learning)